taocpp/json/doc/Value-Class.md

 Can be tested for with `...is_binary_type()`, which will return `true` for both types, or with the more specific `...is_binary()` and `...is_binary_view()`.

-When serialising to a format that does not support binary data, an [Event filter](Events-Interface.md#included-filters) can be used to transform it on-the-fly.
+When serialising to a format that does not support binary data, an [Event filter](Events-Interface.md#included-filters) can be used to [transform binary data to something else on-the-fly](Common-Use-Cases.md#serialise-with-base64-strings-for-binary-data).

 ### Arrays